 A Track Record of Success

-Ferrentino also spent time cross-examining experts in the mental health field and two years working with drug offenders in various drug courts.
+As a Public Defender in the mental health unit, Ferrentino spent years cross-examining experts in the mental health field and two years working with drug offenders in various drug courts.

-Since establishing her own practice in 2006, Ferrentino has handled hundreds of criminal trials and appeals in sttate & federal courts.
+Since establishing her own practice in 2006, Ferrentino has handled hundreds of criminal trials and appeals in state & federal courts.

-Ferrentino’s two most recent complex federal trials ended in hung juries—one of which included a multiple defendant Mexican mafia RICO gang trial in federal court where all the other defendants were convicted.
+Two of Ferrentino’s most notable trials include complex federal trials ending in hung juries—one of which included a multiple defendant Mexican mafia RICO gang trial in federal court where all the other defendants were convicted.
 Another involved a kidnap for rape case where the client was facing life in prison.

 Her philosophy is that every client deserves the utmost individual attention and she will take as much time as is necessary in order to achieve the best result possible.